The Speed of Now World Tour

 The Speed of Now World Tour was the thirteenth headlining concert tour by New Zealand-born Australian country music artist Keith Urban.
 The tour is in support of his eleventh studio album, The Speed of Now Part 1 (2020).
-It began on 28 April 2022, in Birmingham, England and is scheduled to finish on 17 December 2022 in Melbourne, Australia.
+It began on 28 April 2022, in Birmingham, England and concluded on 17 December 2022 in Melbourne, Australia.

 Background

 The tour was first announced in December 2021.
 He will first take the tour to Europe followed by North America, and then finish out the year in his homeland of Australia.

 Show synopsis

 The show begins with Urban's 2004 hit "Days Go By".
 The two hour set includes Urban playing his greatest hits, his latest singles, "Wild Hearts" and "Nightfalls".
 While performing "One Too Many", his 2020 collaboration with American singer, P!nk, a giant projection of her is shown on the video screens.
 He finishes the show with "Stupid Boy".